ShellShoccar-jpn/csp_en/2/12_ERE.md

 It is also the same as BRE's, but there is no command which can support replacing with ERE in POSIX.

 See the [BRE's](11_BRE.md##Matching-Metacharacters-Inside-Brackets) explanation.

+---
+* Solaris 11 also has the POSIX complant grep command, but it doesn't support it.